Looking for the best flea treatments for a husky? We’ve got you covered.

 The liquid contains potent flea killing chemicals which are distributed all over the dog’s body, and which release their active ingredient slowly over time to give long lasting protection.

-Dosage is dependent on the dog’s weight, with larger breeds needing a bigger dose, and the treatment generally remains effective for 4 weeks — with some lasting longer.
+Dosage is dependent on the dog’s weight, with larger breeds (like a husky) needing a bigger dose, and the treatment generally remains effective for 4 weeks — with some lasting longer.

 The best topical flea treatment for dogs is usually a prescription product from a veterinarian, as these tend to be more effective than cheaper, store bought brands.